 Question: 1 / 400

-To transport the extinguishing agent from storage to nozzle
+To indicate the level of extinguishing agent

 Get further explanation with Examzify DeepDiveBeta